-During the hearing a representative of the School will present the case for dismissal and the Employee will be given the opportunity to present their case in response.
-Questions may be asked by all parties of either side and / or witnesses.
+During the hearing a representative of the School will present the case for dismissal and the Employee will be given the opportunity to respond.

 In reaching a decision the Executive Headteacher / panel may consider:

 - Evidence of the concerns regarding performance and progress against targets for improvement - Any additional evidence or information presented by the Employee - The extent to which the Employee has shown insight and engaged with the progress / support provided - The impact of the Employee's performance upon the School, pupils and colleagues; and - Any mitigating factors presented by the Employee.